SIDDHARTHVAJPAYEE/MemberManager/README.md

 # MemberManager
-A TextUserInterface Project with implementing the concepts of File-Handling and desired if-else(control Structures) statements.
+A Text User Interface Project with implementing the concepts of File-Handling and desired if-else(control Structures) statements.